 Person A is presented in context and relative to their comparable peers.
 Person B is presented sans context, and is graded on the same fixed scale with everyone else regardless of initial conditions.
 One might have also used the word "privilege" here.
 I intentionally did not use that word, so as not to give the false impression that I feel unprivileged.
 Even though I'm an immigrant in a foreign country, as a cis white male in tech with a degree from a top university, I have way more privilege than most.

 Person A is impressive in a relative sense: they over-achieved compared to the expectations arising from their situation.
 Person B is "meh" because in an absolute sense, their achievements aren't notable at all β€” and would actually be considered a big failure for most countries with well-developed training systems.
 Person B's mediocrity is quite impressive in the frame of Person A. For another example, I recommend watching "More Than Robots", a documentary that follows multiple teams competing in the FIRST Robotics competition.
 One of the teams has to build their robot in a school hallway with nothing more advanced than drills and screwdrivers.
-Another team's workshop has a few million dollars' worth of advanced tools and machinery, plus an contingent of professional engineers to mentor them.
+Another team's workshop has a few million dollars' worth of advanced tools and machinery, plus a contingent of professional engineers to mentor them.
 The appropriate definitions of "success" for these two teams are radically different.

 Many organizations fall for this fallacy.
 "Why would you ever hire a worse candidate," they might say, Slope, not y-intercept, as just one of many possible and perfectly logical reasons. completely failing to understand the candidates' broader context.
 In fact, many organizations are actively geared against understanding.
 They often won't even interview such candidates, let alone hire them.
 The book "Hidden Figures" and the movie based on it both show visceral depictions of real-world situations like this.
 Highly, highly recommended.